 GeneCards Summary for KDELR2 Gene

 KDELR2 (KDEL Endoplasmic Reticulum Protein Retention Receptor 2) is a Protein Coding gene.
-Diseases associated with KDELR2 include Sucrase-Isomaltase Deficiency, Congenital.
-Among its related pathways are Signal transduction_PKA signaling and Activation of cAMP-Dependent PKA.
+Diseases associated with KDELR2 include Osteogenesis Imperfecta, Type Xxi and Sucrase-Isomaltase Deficiency, Congenital.
+Among its related pathways are Insulin receptor recycling and Golgi-to-ER retrograde transport.
 Gene Ontology (GO) annotations related to this gene include ER retention sequence binding and KDEL sequence binding.
-An important paralog of this gene is KDELR1.
+An important paralog of this gene is KDELR3.

 UniProtKB/Swiss-Prot Summary for KDELR2 Gene

 Receptor for the C-terminal sequence motif K-D-E-L that is present on endoplasmic reticulum resident proteins and that mediates their recycling from the Golgi back to the endoplasmic reticulum (PubMed:1325562, PubMed:18086916).
 Binding is pH dependent, and is optimal at pH 5-5.4 (By similarity).